nerraou/simple_shell/README.md

 `SIMPLE SHELLE`

-This project aims to create our one shell and try to mimic as much as possible the behavior of sh
+This project aims to create our own shell and try to mimic as much as possible the behavior of sh